-I was in Buenos Aires and visiting other parts of Argentina for a few day and Uruguay as so close that not visiting the famed capital Montevideo would have been unthinkable.
-Montevideo has a plenty to offer, including exciting football matches, one of the best steaks in the world, delicious seafood, free walking tours.
+I was in Buenos Aires and visiting other parts of Argentina for a few days.
+Uruguay was so close that not visiting the famed capital, Montevideo would have been unthinkable.
+Montevideo has plenty to offer, including exciting football matches, one of the best steaks in the world, delicious seafood, and free walking tours.

 How Do I Get there

-I traveled by Colonia Express ferry from Buenos Aires to Colonia del Sacramento, in Uruguay the cruise takes about an hour to get there and then transfer to Colonia Express bus for another hour to reach Montevideo.
+I traveled by Colonia Express ferry from Buenos Aires to Colonia del Sacramento, Uruguay.
+The cruise takes about an hour to get there and then transfers to the Colonia Express bus for another hour to reach Montevideo.
 The ferry terminal is located at Av.
 Elvira Rawson de Dellepiane 155, Puerto Madero Sur, Buenos Aires.

-Buquebus Ferry also has services to Colonia del Sacramento and to Montevideo.
-The Montevideo service takes 2h15m and arrives close to Montevideo downtown.
+Buquebus Ferry also has services to Colonia del Sacramento and Montevideo.
+The Montevideo service takes 2h15m and arrives close to downtown Montevideo.
 The Ferry terminal is located at Antártida Argentina 821, Puerto Madero, Buenos Aires.

 Uber is the best way to get around Montevideo.
-Uber accepts credit and debit cards from all major providers including MasterCard, Visa, Maestro, Discover, Diners Club International & American Express.
-Have used my Uber account in Uruguay and paid with my US credit card many, many times.
-Download the app at home though, so you can enter your US credit card.
+Uber accepts credit and debit cards from all major providers, including MasterCard, Visa, Maestro, Discover, Diners Club International & American Express.
+I have used my Uber account in Uruguay and paid with my US credit card many times.
+Download the app at home, though, so you can enter your US credit card.
 It’ll be accepted anywhere you go in the world that Uber services.
-The charge goes directly to your credit card and it’s submitted by Uber, so no local issues there.
+The charge goes directly to your credit card, and Uber submits it, so there are no local issues.

 Where To Stay